Savannah Spinal Cord Injury Attorneys

 - We are selective about the types and number of cases we handle, which allow us to dedicate our full attention to our client’s needs.

 - We operate on a contingency-fee basis, which means our clients never owe attorney’s fees until we obtain a settlement or court judgment.

 Why You Need a Savannah Spinal Injury Lawyer

-Spinal cord injuries almost result in significant medical bills and often the need for lifelong physical therapy and caretaking.
-Fair value in spinal cord claims needs take the needs of today and the needs of tomorrow into consideration.
-An attorney can help victims of negligence determine the exact value of their claims based on both tangible and intangible losses.
+Spinal cord injuries often result in significant medical bills and may require the need for lifelong physical therapy and caretaking.
+Fair value in spinal cord claims should take the needs of today and the needs of tomorrow into consideration.
+A Savannah spinal cord injury lawyer can help victims of negligence determine the exact value of their claims based on both tangible and intangible losses.
 Examples include compensation for loss of income and projected future medical care, as well as physical pain and suffering and the emotional trauma associated with the experience.

 At Butler Prather LLP, we can also recommend the best medical care and treatment, help with bills, hire experts and perform a full investigation into the facts of your case.

 Types of Spinal Cord Injuries

 The type of spinal cord injury that a person suffers depends largely on the area of the spine affected.
 Generally, physicians classify spinal cord injuries depending on the location of the trauma – for example, a cervical spinal cord injury may affect any area of the spine labeled C-1 to C-8.
 The other types of spinal cord injuries include the lumbar, sacral, and thoracic areas of the spine.
 The symptoms of each injury can also vary – for example, some victims of spinal cord injury may endure the loss of sensory function, while others experience paraplegia or quadriplegia.

 A spinal cord injury may result from many different types of accidents.
 However, the National Spinal Cord Injury Statistical Center reports some of the most common causes include: